ebiwd/EBI-Pattern-library/_posts/meta-patterns/2017-01-04-page-structure.md

  </div>

  <h4><a name="secondary-strip" id="secondary-strip"></a>Secondary strip navigation</h4>
- <p>If your page has a few child pages, use this pattern of tabs.
-It occupies both a highly visible and conceptually similar spot to the local menu.</p>
+ If your page has a few child pages, use this pattern of tabs.
+It occupies both a highly visible and conceptually similar spot to the local menu.

- <p>We recommend using this for no more than eight child pages/links.</p>
+ We recommend using this for no more than eight child pages/links.

  <p>Use a <code>ul</code> element with classes <code>.menu.secondary-menu</code>; see a full example <a class="readmore" href="https://www.ebi.ac.uk/about/">on the EMBL-EBI main site</a></p>